 Whilst your new Accountant may be competent in their accounting functions and processes, they might not be entirely familiar with your industry or the specific quirks of your company.
 To help orientate them to what your business does, allow your employee to slowly get exposed to other areas of the business whilst being careful not to overwhelm them.
 Introducing them to customer-facing sales teams or senior management can allow your new hire to acquire useful points of contact within the business.
 Offering this exposure over time whilst ensuring your new hire is aware of any helpful resources can aid in their professional development by upskilling them.

 To ensure you and your new starter get off on the right foot, it’s just as important for you to be prepared as it is for the employee.
 Get the basics right and ensure that their desk and computer are set up along with passwords, and they have access to everything they need.
-Striving to make your new starter’s first day fun and engaging will also help to make a strong impression.
+Striving to make your new starter’s first-day fun and engaging will also help to make a strong impression.
 Piling boring and bland paperwork on to them straight away will ensure their day is memorable for all the wrong reasons.
 Whilst some paperwork will be unavoidable, limit the likelihood of ‘switching off’ your new hire by leaving all the non-essential documentation to later in the week.
 Instead, make sure your employee has the chance to socialise and get to know everyone in their team, whilst getting accustomed to where they’re going to be working.
 It’s also a great idea to personalise your new hire’s first day by doing something unexpected, like giving them a gift.
-Small, thoughtful ideas like customised coffee mugs or branded t-shirts and other company collateral, are a great way to do that little bit extra to make your new starter feel welcomed.
+Small, thoughtful ideas like customised coffee mugs or branded t-shirts and other company collateral, are a great way to do that little bit extra to make your new starter feel welcome.

 To aid this process in the future consider creating a new hire checklist that can be used each time you onboard a new employee.